Alan R

 Alan Rice, MA, RCC

-My counselling style is eclectic and our work together may draw from Collaborative Therapy, Cognitive Behavioural Therapy, Acceptance and Commitment Therapy, Narrative Therapy, Mindfulness-Based Therapy, and Solution-Focused Therapy but my central priority will always be the counselling relationship and what you yourself find most helpful in each session.
+My counselling style is eclectic, and our work together may draw from Collaborative Therapy, Cognitive Behavioural Therapy, Acceptance and Commitment Therapy, Narrative Therapy, Mindfulness-Based Therapy, and Solution-Focused Therapy, but my central priority will always be the counselling relationship and what you yourself find most helpful in each session.
 Below is a summary of these approaches.

 Narrative Therapy is a therapeutic approach that views individuals as the authors of their own life stories, emphasizing the power of language in shaping identity and meaning.
 It encourages clients to explore and reframe the narratives they hold about themselves, helping them distance from unhelpful or limiting stories and rewrite them in ways that align with their values and strengths.

-Mindfulness-Based Therapy combines principles of mindfulness meditation with therapeutic techniques to help individuals become more aware of their thoughts, emotions, and physical sensations in the present moment.
+Mindfulness-based therapy combines principles of mindfulness meditation with therapeutic techniques to help individuals become more aware of their thoughts, emotions, and physical sensations in the present moment.
 The approach encourages non-judgmental awareness and acceptance, enabling individuals to observe their experiences without becoming overwhelmed or reactive.
 This can help to develop greater emotional resilience, improve well-being, and cultivate a sense of calm and clarity in our daily lives.

 Acceptance and Commitment Therapy (ACT) is a therapeutic approach that encourages individuals to embrace their thoughts and feelings rather than struggle against them, promoting psychological flexibility.
 By accepting uncomfortable emotions and thoughts, individuals learn to focus on what truly matters to them and commit to values-driven actions.
-ACT combines mindfulness strategies with behavior change techniques to help clients live a meaningful life, even in the presence of challenges or distress.
+ACT combines mindfulness strategies with behaviour change techniques to help clients live a meaningful life, even in the presence of challenges or distress.

 If you have questions, please do not hesitate to reach out.